leddave/f28377_color_organ/README.txt

 6) led_driver.c:
    This file contains the code that bit bangs the display data out to the LEDs.
-   Selection of WS2811 vs WS2812 is done via #defines in globals.h.
+   Selection of WS2811 vs WS2812 is done via CCS project properties.
 The bit bang code is optimized to output 4 strings simultaneously.
 This application is setup to use strings 1 and 2 for the Left channel, and strings 3 and 4 for the Right.
 You can use fewer strings and change this configuration, but it is